michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-Develop_azure_storage-.md

 Thoughput considerations - both strong and bounded staleness reads will consume twice the normal amount of request units for a request, as Cosmos DB will need to query two replicas to meet the criteria of the consistency level.

 Data partitioning:
-* logical partition - is a set of items within a container that share the same partiion key.
+* logical partition - is a set of items within a container that share the same partiton key.
 A container can have as many logical partitions as it needs, but each partition is limited to 20GB of storage.
 Logical partitions are managed by Cosmos DB but their use is governed by your partition key strategy.
 * physical partition - a container is scaled by distributing data and thoughput across physical partitions.
 Internally, one or more logical partitions are mapped to a single physical partition.
 They are entirely managed by Azure Cosmos DB.
 * replica set - a physical partition contains multiple replicas of the data, known as a replica set.
 By having this data replicated, you enable your storage to be durable and fault tolerant.
 These replica sets are managed by Cosmos DB.
 * partition key - serves as the means of routing your request to the correct partition.
 Made up of both the key and the value of the defined partition key.
 Should be the value that does not change for the item.
 Should also have many different values represented in the container.
 Azure Cosmos DB uses hash-based partitioning to spread logical partitions across physical partitions.
 Azure Cosmos DB hashes the partition key value of an item.
 Then Cosmos DB allocates the key space of partition key hashes evenly across the physical partitions.